 The various frequency bands allocated for public mobile telecommunications services can be further subdivided into frequency channel allotments, predicated on the type(s) of technologies that can be employed, which will inform frequency assignment plans.
-These frequency assignment plans aim to maximise the efficient use of the allocated spectrum.
+These frequency assignment plans are aimed at maximising the efficient use of the allocated spectrum.

-The following sub-sections outline the various frequency ranges under consideration.
+The following four subsections outline the various frequency ranges under consideration.
 Each subsection further outlines the frequency assignment plan, the recommended licensing process and conditions, and the technical operating conditions and specifications for the radiocommunications systems operating in the stated frequency band.